Skip to main content

 Reactive Power capability

-If the local grid code is not supported by the MultiPlus-II an external certified interface device should be used to connect the MultiPlus-II to the grid.
+If the local grid code is not supported by the inverter/charger an external certified interface device should be used to connect the inverter/charger to the grid.

-The MultiPlus-II can also be used as a bidirectional inverter operating parallel to the grid, integrated into a customer designed system (PLC or other) that takes care of the control-loop and grid measurement.
+The inverter/charger can also be used as a bidirectional inverter operating parallel to the grid, integrated into a customer-designed system (PLC or other) that takes care of the control loop and grid measurement.

 1. The maximum allowed impedance of the network is 0.28 Ω + j0.18 Ω

-2. The inverter is fulfilling the unbalance requirement in case of multiple single phase units only when the Color Control GX is part of the installation.
+2. The inverter fulfils the unbalance requirement for multiple single-phase units only when a GX device is part of the installation.

 1. IEC62109.1 certification and CEC approval for off-grid use does NOT imply approval for grid-interactive installations.
 Additional certification to IEC 62109.2 and AS 4777.2.2015 are required before grid-interactive systems can be implemented.
 Please check the Clean Energy Council website for current approvals.